 Leaders should be aware of an organisation’s goals and culture, as well as have the knowledge of relevant laws to mitigate risks, maintain a positive brand reputation, and avoid vicarious liability.
 Without informed leaders, the company is rendered vulnerable to high employee turnover, decreased productivity, increased cases of workplace mishaps and brand degradation.

 Furthermore, having a well-informed team of leaders and decision-makers is very important in creating a culture of compliance.
-It is easy to make a complaint workplace wherein the culture in itself follows the ethics of compliance.
+It is easy to make a complaint about a workplace wherein the culture in itself follows the ethics of compliance.
 The leaders are the most important people when it comes to creating a culture of compliance.

 2. Effective yet easy training

-Moreover opt for an easy to use compliance management tool, since compliance rules change often, and you don’t want to waste unnecessary time dealing with a difficult-to-navigate LMS or in spending hours training employees how to use the system.
+Moreover, opt for an easy-to-use compliance management tool since compliance rules change often, and you don’t want to waste unnecessary time dealing with a difficult-to-navigate LMS or in spending hours training employees how to use the system.

 3. Cover maximum ground